CtrlK

 Workflow Clarity

-The two workflow paths (fast path and alternative region path) are clearly sequenced, and the phases table provides a logical progression.
-However, there are no explicit validation checkpoints or feedback loops—no step says 'verify deployment succeeded before proceeding' or 'if deployment fails, retry with X.' For a destructive/creation operation like deploying cloud resources, this gaps caps the score at 2.
+The two workflow paths (fast path and alternative region path) are clearly diagrammed, and the phases table provides good sequencing.
+However, there are no explicit validation checkpoints or feedback loops—no 'verify deployment succeeded before proceeding' step, no retry logic for failed deployments, and the monitoring step mentioned in 'What This Skill Does' (#7) isn't elaborated in the workflow.

 2 / 3